-Figure 15: Best case and conservative network shifts
+Figure 15: Best case and conservative (not worst case) network shifts

 The study has assumed the required ACLR to be nominally equal to the required ACIR, with the understanding that interference is not dominated by the adjacent channel selectivity (ACS) of the victim base station.
 Therefore the study does not account for the blocking effect due to BS-BS interference.